EdwinWenink/archive_fever/content/posts/20-security_privacy_key_terms.md

 But even if the communication is secure, what information do you give to these systems?
 How are they stored, and how are they used?
 Do you keep any control over this?
 Imagine the aforementioned hospital leaking your medical information to your health insurance: you can bet your fees to go up.
 But in the case of the hospital you at least know why it was important to share your information (you might die otherwise).
 Now imagine a fitness app doing the same after storing information about your health and condition (e.g. hearth rates during running, or weight etc.).
-The people installing that fitness app, when accepting the "terms and conditions" that they quite reasonably did not read, might potentially sell their data for such usage without being aware of it.
+The people installing that fitness app, after accepting the "terms and conditions" that they quite reasonably did not read, might potentially sell their data for such usage without being aware of it.

 Privacy as a concept seems tightly entwined with the idea of an individual.
-The above example concerns sensitive *information* about individuals, and indeed most discussions about privacy nowadays concern the use of personal data by various companies, and the *control* individuals keep over that use.
+The above example concerns sensitive *information about individuals*, and indeed most discussions about privacy nowadays concern the use of personal data by various companies and the *control* individuals keep over that use.
 Privacy in these contemporary discussions thus means something like "control over your data", and is a unique issue that occurs in the digital era.
 It is interesting that most people would probably not bother to hide their shopping cart when doing groceries, whereas knowledge of your online shopping behavior more quickly becomes a privacy issue.
 Privacy can thus mean something different online and offline.

 Perhaps that also has something to do with a perceived sense of *anonymity* you have when sitting at home browsing the internet.
 In the domestic sphere of the house, you act from within a relatively protected and secluded situation, which suggests privacy in the "old fashioned" sense of "being left alone" (as defined by Warren and Brandeis already in 1890).